Progedit/Lights-on-Park/Evaluation.md

    - The device discharges after approximately 21 days.

 2) Device with always free parking (worst case):
-   - We check parking situation every minute.
+   - We check parking status every minute.
    - 59s sleep mode. -> 3540s of sleep mode -> consumes 0.80mA in one hour.
    - 1s run mode. -> 60s of run mode -> consumes 0.46mA in one hour
    - Overall in 1 hour it consumes (0.80 + 0.46) mA = 1.26mA.